Rampjaar: Stuart Restoration and Second Anglo-Dutch War

-To war
+Road to War

-Louis XIV of France crossing the Rhine by Adam Frans van der Meulen.
+Louis XIV crossing the Rhine by Adam Frans van der Meulen.

+With the Treaty of Aix-la-Chapelle the war between France and Spain had come to an end.
+Louis XIV felt betrayed by the Dutch his former ally as he considered them as the prime mover against France efforts against the Spanish.
+Facing three Protestant powers against him Louis started secret negotiations with Charles II promising £150,000 p.a. and further £225,000 during war.
+At the beginning of June 1670, France and England signed the secret Treaty of Dover.

 The Dutch were aware that negotiations between England and France were going on, but specific details were not known.
 Johan de Witt counted on the unpopularity among the English public of a war with a fellow Protestant nation and tried to improve relations with the French.
 The discussion on the issue of the Spanish Netherlands, however, yielded no consensus between the two countries.
 France saw the Rhine as its natural border and between France and the Rhine lay the Spanish Netherlands and the Dutch Generality Lands.

-The Dutch felt threatened by the French ambitions.
-According to the French ambassador, the Dutch acted from the motto: Gallicus amicus, non vicinus, or "The Frenchman is a good friend, but a bad neighbour".
-The Dutch again reinforced their fleet, but made insufficient preparations for their army because of a shortage of money.
-The Regents also distrusted an army that had often been an instrument of the Orange party.
-With war becoming more and more likely, pressure increased on the Dutch government to appoint William III, who had not yet come of age, to the office of Stadtholder and Captain-General.
-In February 1672, Johan de Witt finally agreed to appoint William as Captain-General for the duration of a single war campaign.
+During the period leading up to the conflict with England and France, de Witt sought to replace lost allies from the Triple Alliance.
+With England gone Sweden remained his last ally.
+The connection with Sweden proved challenging, as Sweden's interest was mainly financial, and their allegiance fluctuated depending on which side could offer greater subsidies.
+Diplomatic staff changes further reduced Dutch influence in Stockholm, with Pomponne's presence signaling France's intentions to shift Sweden away from Dutch interests.
+De Witt sent William van Haren, despite his personal opposition to de Witt, to counteract French maneuvers.
+The Dutch efforts failed to persuade Sweden as desired, and by early 1672 Sweden entered neutrality in a treaty with France.